JavaScript is required

 Process concludes.

-For employees who are not matched to a role in the new structure
+For employees who are not matched to a role in the new structure (including lapsing programs where the functions are no longer required to be performed)

-The employer will provide an opportunity for employees whose role is no longer required in the new structure and who are not matched to a role in the new structure (Affected Employee) to make Application to Depart the VPS Immediately (Application).
-Employees who are matched to a role in the new structure or in an area not affected by the budget reprioritisations are not eligible to make an Application given they continue to hold roles in the new structure.
+The Employer will provide an opportunity for Employees whose role is no longer required in the new structure and who are not matched to a role in the new structure (Affected Employee) to make Application to Depart the VPS Immediately (Application).
+Employees who are matched to a role in the new structure or in an area not affected by the budget reprioritisations are not eligible to make an Application, given they continue to hold roles in the new structure.

-While an Affected Employee can make an Application, the employer is not obliged to accept any or all Applications.
-Where there are more Affected Employees making an Application than would be required to fulfill the number of departures needed to give effect to the budget reprioritisations, employers should accept Applications based on objective criteria that best meet the savings ask of the employer.
+While an Affected Employee can make an Application, the Employer is not obliged to accept any or all Applications.
+Where there are more Affected Employees making an Application than would be required to fulfill the number of departures needed to give effect to the budget reprioritisations, Employers should accept Applications based on objective criteria that best meet the savings ask of the Employer.

 • an Applicant Separation Package consisting of the following elements:

-• four weeks’ pay, irrespective of the employee’s length of service
+• four weeks’ pay, irrespective of the Employee’s length of service

-• a lump sum early separation incentive of up to $15,000 (for a full time employee)
+• a lump sum early separation incentive of up to $15,000 (for a full time Employee)

 • two weeks’ pay for each completed year of continuous service to a maximum of 15 years, and

-• an additional four weeks’ pay for employees who are over 54, or
+• an additional four weeks’ pay for Employees who are over 54, or

 • the financial equivalent of an Immediate Separation Package which will include:

-• a lump sum payment of $10,000 (for pro-rata for part-time employees)
+• a lump sum payment of $10,000 (or pro-rata for part-time Employees)

 • two weeks’ pay for each completed year of continuous service to a maximum of 10 years